Anderson's Nushagak King Camp

 Because the Camp hosts only eight anglers, you'll receive better service and enjoy more flexibility than the larger fishing camps in the area.

 Upgraded in 2016, the Camp has 12’x12’ hard-sided cabin-like structures which sleep two anglers each.
-Cabins are equipped with two twin beds with bedding, carpeted wood floors, and propane heat.
+Cabins are equipped with two twin beds and all bedding, (no need to bring a sleeping bag), carpeted wood floors, and propane heat.

 The camp has an upgraded hot shower facility, and well water is filtered and tested for potability.